Experiencing the death of a beloved pet is not a fun topic, but an important one just the same.

 In the past year and a half, The Hubs and I lost 3 long-time members of our pack: Kacie (16), Oliver (17), and Emma (20).
 We lost Nikki (12) back in 2008 and Peanut (10) in 2003.

 Oliver and Emma both died on June 5, 2019.
 Oliver passed away that morning from a suspected brain tumor and Emma collapsed later that afternoon.
-It was almost like she wanted to be with her best friend which was actually quite bittersweet. 🙂
+It was almost like she wanted to be with her best friend which was painfully bittersweet. 🙂

 That was such a devastating year for us (we don’t have human children) and Fuzzybutt Farm hasn’t felt quite the same without them.
 The death of a pet sucks ass – plain and simple as that.

-I decided to channel my grief into creating something beautiful and special for all of them and it turned out to be such a cathartic experience.
+I decided to channel my grief into creating something beautiful and special for all of them and it turned out to be such a cathartic experience for me.

 Oliver & Emma together on the top shelf, Peanut & Kacie on the middle shelf